liferay/liferay-docs/develop/tutorials/articles/310-troubleshooting/11-jsp-fragments.markdown

+---
+header-id: why-arent-jsp-overrides-i-made-using-fragments-showing
+---

-# Why Aren't JSP overrides I Made Using Fragments Showing? [](id=why-arent-jsp-overrides-i-made-using-fragments-showing)
+# Why Aren't JSP overrides I Made Using Fragments Showing?

 The fragment module must specify the exact version of the host module.
 A
 @product@ upgrade might have changed some JSPs in the host module, prompting a